addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

     Type 'exit' twice to disconnect from both Instances.

-Even though we created a NAT Gateway, we have created a Route to it in the 'private' Route Table.
+Even though we created a NAT Gateway, we also need created a default route that targets the NAT Gateway in the 'private' Route Table.

 Add a Route